 Alibaba Cloud ET City Brain provides most of these above-mentioned capabilities.
 China has run several successful pilot projects using ET City Brain.
 To know more these developments, you can read our blog - How ET City Brain is transforming the way we live - one city at a time.

-Apart from general surveillance, facial recognition and emotion sensing abilities could be helpful for retail stores operating in a city.
 AI-based marketing systems could augment the geo-fencing and beacon based in-store marketing methods that presently rely on customer’s smartphone usage.

 AI is also playing a major role in building design and construction activities.
 AI-based systems can not only manage construction assets but can also improve the selection of vertical framework systems, help in performance diagnostics, and assist in planning stages of construction with analysis of GIS data.
 In the future, AI would help in designing of customized construction material with nanotechnology.
 This means that in addition to steel and concrete, engineers will have a lot of new construction material to build environmentally sustainable buildings.